superjcd/pywrk/README.md

 Eta         Expected time to finish whole process
 ```

-If any exceptions occurs during the process, the exceptions and the number of  that kind of  exception happened will be reported .
+If any exceptions occurs during the process, the exceptions and the number of  that kind of  exception happened will be reported as well.